ingallslab/ImageProcessing-Benchmarking/README.md

 Ground Truth: Contains data related to reference masks for segmentation ground truth, along with data for tracking ground truth.

-Pixel-Classification: Stores data associated with the output from Ilastik, used as input for FAST and CP.
+Pixel-Classification-Ilastik: Stores data associated with the output from Ilastik, used as input for FAST and CP.

 Raw-Images: Houses all datasets of raw images and inputs.